pintub/dataStructure-algo/DP.md

 ###### Graph Recursion & DP Recursion in-case of GRID
 - Graph doesn't have any specific terminal condition, once all nodes process (which is tracked using Visited DS), recursion stops.
 Recursion method's parameter takes neighbors indexes from parent's indexes. dfs(0,0) --leads To-> dfs(0,1), dfs(1,0), dfs(-1,0), dfs(0,-1)
   - DP has terminal condition.
 Recursion method's parameter keeps reducing.
 For example , Grid Traveller starts with (3*3 matrix) then reduces to (2*3) or (3*2) so on. gridTraveller(3,3) --leads To-> gridTraveller(2,3) & gridTraveller(3,3)

+###### Tricks & Tips on How to approach DP
+- Final goal is to give the space-optimized version of solution.
+  - Start with recursion.
+Write recursion-method signature + Base condition + equations based on different choices(example whether to include or exclude number in 01-knapsack)
+  - Switch quickly to using memo, tabulation, space-optimization
+- `Input & Base Condition Trick`
+  - DP problems GRID or array, we generally use 1-indexing .
+If n-array input, root node of recursion will be dp(n) .
+Note, we are going from right of Array to left
+  - Base condition Trick Vs Graph Recursion
+    - In graph, we use complete self-servicing recursion.
+If -ve index comes ,handle than in next recursion call.
+    - In DP memo[] objects using [0..n], so suppress -ve indexes in parent call itself rather handling in child call
+- Space optimized version implementation
+  - The Time complexity doesn't change => the for loops doesn't change.
+If O(m*n) optimized/reduced to O(m), 2 for-loops would still exist imagining virtual columns.
+Data read/write would happen from O(m)
+  - Code space-optimized for-loops by seeing diagram of table.

 ##### Problems using both `Memorization & Tabulation`